supreethr23/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M02_L02_Version_Controlling_with_Git_in_Azure_Repos.md

 #### Set up an Azure DevOps organization

-1. On your lab VM open **Edge Browser** on desktop and navigate to https://go.microsoft.com/fwlink/?LinkId=307137.
+1. On your lab VM open **Edge Browser** on desktop and navigate to https://go.microsoft.com/fwlink/?LinkId=307137, and if prompted sign with the credentials provided in environment details tab.

-2. In the pop-up for *Help us protect your account*, select **Skip for now (14 days until this is required)**.
+2. If the pop-up for *Help us protect your account*, select **Skip for now (14 days until this is required)**.

 3. On the next page accept defaults and click on continue.